Ovenoboyo/moosync_subsonic/README.md

 - All songs (In form of a playlist)
 - Starred songs
 - Playlists
-- Search songs, albums, artists and playlists
+- Search songs, albums and artists

 ## Creating the extension